lanl/pyxDamerauLevenshtein/README.md

 > In information theory and computer science, the Damerau-Levenshtein distance (named after Frederick J. Damerau and Vladimir I. Levenshtein) is a "distance" (string metric) between two strings, i.e., finite sequence of symbols, given by counting the minimum number of operations needed to transform one string into the other, where an operation is defined as an insertion, deletion, or substitution of a single character, or a transposition of two adjacent characters.

-This implementation is based on [Michael Homer's pure Python implementation](http://mwh.geek.nz/2009/04/26/python-damerau-levenshtein-distance/).
+This implementation is based on [Michael Homer's pure Python implementation](http://mwh.geek.nz/2009/04/26/python-damerau-levenshtein-distance/), which implements the [optimal string alignment distance algorithm](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance#Optimal_string_alignment_distance).
 It runs in `O(N*M)` time using `O(M)` space.
 It supports unicode characters.

 ## REQUIREMENTS
 This code requires Python 2.4+ (including Python 3), [NumPy](http://www.numpy.org/), and a C compiler such as GCC.
 Although the code was written in Cython, Cython is not required for installation.